ZettaScaleLabs/marketplace-aws/docs/cloudwatch/README.md

 ## 🔧 Configure Cloudwatch Agent

+> [!WARNING]
+> ⚠️ **Careful:** All configurations defined by the administration port will be deleted when the zenoh service is restarted.

 ### 1. Activate and Configure the fs Storage Plugin
 Use the following command to activate and configure the filesystem-based (fs) storage plugin:
 ```bash